golingon/lingon/docs/comparison.md

 ## Jsonnet

-Great language, we used it extensively at a previous company.
+[Jsonnet](https://jsonnet.org/) is a reat language, we used it extensively at a previous company.

 In short: tooling, small community, developer experience, debugging experience, IDE support, documentation, error messages, etc.

 ## Ksonnet

-It is unmaintained and the project is archived on GitHub.
+[Ksonnet](https://github.com/ksonnet/ksonnet) is unmaintained and the project is archived on GitHub.